LIAAD/Time-Matters/README.md

     If your user does not have permission executions on python lib folder, you should execute the following command: sudo chmod 111 /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*

-## How to use Time-Matters
+## What do we use to detect relevant keywords and temporal expressions in Time-Matters?
+#### Relevant keywords
-<b>Relevant keywords</b> in Time-Matters can be identified through YAKE!, a keyword extractor system ([ECIR'18](http://www.ecir2018.org) Best Short Paper) which is available not only on a [demo-based](http://yake.inesctec.pt) purpose, but also through a [Python package](https://github.com/LIAAD/yake).
+Relevant keywords in Time-Matters can be identified through YAKE!, a keyword extractor system ([ECIR'18](http://www.ecir2018.org) Best Short Paper) which is available not only on a [demo-based](http://yake.inesctec.pt) purpose, but also through a [Python package](https://github.com/LIAAD/yake).
 If you are interested in knowing more about YAKE! please refer to the [Publications](#Publications) section where you can find a few papers about it.

+#### Temporal expressions
-<b>Temporal expressions</b> in Time-Matters can be identified through:
+Temporal expressions in Time-Matters can be identified through:
 - [Heideltime Temporal Tagger](https://heideltime.ifi.uni-heidelberg.de/heideltime/) by means of a [Python wrapper package](https://github.com/JMendes1995/py_heideltime)
 - [Sutime Temporal Tagger](https://nlp.stanford.edu/software/sutime.shtml) by means of a [Python wrapper package](https://github.com/FraBle/python-sutime)
 - Rule-based approach